dylandlr/stac.club/README.md

 ### This website is devoloped and deployed using a combination of Hugo and Netlify

-Website maintained by Atheer Auribi
+Website maintained by Atheer Auribi, Dylan De La Rosa